buildkite/docs/pages/pipelines/scheduled_builds.md

 The interval defines when the schedule will create builds.
 Schedules run in UTC time by default, and can be defined using either predefined intervals or standard crontab time syntax.

 >🚧 Interval granularity
-> Buildkite only guarantees that scheduled builds will be run with 10 minutes of the scheduled time, and therefore does not support intervals less than 10 minutes.
+> Buildkite only guarantees that scheduled builds run within 10 minutes of the scheduled time, and therefore does not support intervals less than 10 minutes.

 ### Predefined intervals